-Research into the cough-relieving properties of honey has had such impressive results it has led NICE and Public Health England to recommend honey as a treatment for coughs.
+Research into the cough-relieving properties of honey has had such impressive results it has led The National Institute for Health and Care Excellence (NICE) and Public Health England (PHE) to recommend honey as a treatment for coughs.
 (2)

-For example, honey was found in one study to be effective for symptomatic relief of dry nighttime cough.
-In children who had developed a cough from an upper respiratory tract infection, honey also helped them drop off to sleep more easily (3).
+Honey was found in one study to be effective for symptomatic relief of dry night time coughs.
+In children who had developed a cough from an upper respiratory tract infection, honey also helped them fall asleep more easily (3).

 Use up to two teaspoons honey with warm water or herbal tea.
 Add a squeeze of lemon which acts as a natural expectorant.

 Or make a delicious cough remedy by adding cinnamon, turmeric, powdered ginger and a small amount of black pepper to some honey.

 Take half a teaspoon straight from the spoon.
 The mixture will coat and soothe your throat and help ease a cough.